Babies do not need to be expensive.

 You often hear “Breast is Best!” however, breastfeeding isn’t easy for everyone.

-I strongly believe in breastfeeding if you can and there is so much support with lactation consultants, courses, Facebook groups, mothers groups etc.
+Breastfeed if you can, use the support available such as lactation consultants, courses, Facebook groups, mothers groups etc.

 However, there are some instances where it isn’t possible or despite your best efforts, it doesn’t work.